mrfearless/creating-controls-in-assembler/control-properties/using-macros-to-getset-properties.md

 The macros then called the [GetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633584%28v=vs.85%29.aspx) or [SetWindowLong](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633591%28v=vs.85%29.aspx) to get or set the value at the appropriate index offset.

-Here is and example of two macros used to get and set the font handle - stored at index offset `0x12`
+Here is and example of some macros used to get and set the various 'properties' as defined above as constants:

 ```x86asm
 _GetFont MACRO hControl:REQ